BoiseState/CS321_Bioinformatics/README.md

         - `0`: The output of the queries should be printed on the standard output stream.
 Any diagnostic messages, help and status messages must be be printed on standard error stream.

+		- '1': The program displays more verbose messages.
+For example, it can show details of each search process.

     - It must support at least the following values for `GeneBankCreateBTree`:

         - `0`: Any diagnostic messages, help and status messages must be be printed on standard error stream.